-The causes of low estrogen levels can be divided into three categories: natural, induced, and special cases.
-Each of these is explained in more detail below.
+The causes of low estrogen levels can be divided into four categories: natural causes, lifestyle factors, induced causes, and other causes.

 Natural Causes of Low Estrogen Levels

 Recall that estrogen fluctuates on a monthly basis within the menstrual cycle.
 However, low estrogen in women naturally occurs during childbirth and breastfeeding.

 When a woman is pregnant, the placenta produces the majority of estrogen - estriol - starting around the ninth week of pregnancy until full term.
 After delivery of the placenta, estrogen levels drastically decrease within the following 24 to 48 hours.

 In over half of women, these levels are so low that they resemble those of menopausal women.
 Depending on the woman, estrogen levels may remain low for several months after childbirth, especially if breastfeeding.